weszzy/studyTracker/README.md

 - View a list of all study entries with their respective details.
 - Delete study entries when they are no longer needed.
 - Responsive design for seamless usage on desktop and mobile devices.
+- Automatic caching of study entries in the browser
+- Toggle between light and dark themes

 ## Technologies Used